Apple Park: Costs

 The land cost was estimated at $160 million.
 In 2011, the budget for Apple Campus 2 was less than $3 billion.
 However, in 2013 the total cost was estimated to be closer to $5 billion.

 Energy source

 The campus was announced as one of the most energy-efficient buildings in the world, and the main building, Steve Jobs Theater, and fitness center are all LEED Platinum certified.
 In an April 2018 press release, Apple announced that it had switched to being powered entirely by renewable energy.
-The solar panels installed on the roof of the campus can generate 17 megawatts of power, sufficient to power 75% during peak daytime, and making it one of the largest solar roofs of the world.
+The solar panels installed on the roof of the campus can generate 17 megawatts of power, sufficient to power 75% during peak daytime, and making it one of the largest solar roofs in the world.
 The other 4 megawatts are generated onsite using Bloom Energy Server fuel cells, which are powered by biofuel or natural gas.
 The air flows freely between the inside and outside of the building, providing natural ventilation and obviating the need for HVAC systems during nine months of the year.

 Facilities

 Cafés

-The campus has seven cafés, with the largest being a three-level café for 3,000 sitting people.
-It has light-colored stone lining and glass railing with no metal support and is surrounded by extensive landscaping.
-The mezzanine space of 20,000 sqft can accommodate 600 people and 1,750 seats on terraces outside, with a capacity to serve 15,000 lunches a day, housed by specially designed 500 tables made of solid Spessart white oak, measuring 18 ft long and 4 ft wide.

-The sports tables and benches resemble those in Apple Stores.